A Will is a testamentary document, which means it is controlling only after your death.

 If you have minor children, who is charged with raising your minor children until they reach age 18.

 The idea behind a Will is very simple.
-However, since it is difficult to ask a deceased person their true intentions, the courts, potential creditors, and beneficiaries highly scrutinize a Will to ensure it was properly prepared, signed, notarized and witnessed.
+However, it is still difficult to ask a deceased person their true intentions.
+As such, Idaho courts, potential creditors, and beneficiaries highly scrutinize a Will to ensure it was properly prepared, signed, notarized and witnessed.